atisharma/searchtobibtex/README.md

 searchtobibtex: tools to manage bibtex and pdfs via crossref searches
 =====================================================

-doitobibtex − Pulls bibtex data from a supplied doi URL via the crossref API.

 pdftobibtex − Retrieves bibtex data for PDFs of journal papers, by performing a crossref search query via the DOI.

 pdf-rename-by-doi − Renames PDFs of journal papers, by performing a crossref search query to retrieve author, year, journal and title data.